A “Good Life” GARDEN for Blooming and Ending Well

-We need practice at it.
-What is, really, just another day of cleaning out your closets...or vacuuming the dust bunnies.
-But if you have NEVER cleaned the closets, it is going to be a bigger job than if you did had done it regularly.
-Dust bunnies can be overwhelming when you when you have avoided and accumulated them for a lifetime.
+We need practice at it - to live with uncertainty.
+What is it, really, but just another day of cleaning out your closets of old baggage...or vacuuming the dust bunnies.
+But if you have NEVER cleaned the closets of old stories and concepts that are not longer useful to you, it's going to be a bigger job than if you did had done it regularly.
+It makes sense that even dust bunnies can be overwhelming when you when you have avoided and accumulated them for a lifetime.

 Metaphysical dust bunnies

 I am attempting lightheartedness here, but it is also true.
-If you are a hoarder of dust bunnies, your task at the end of our days here will be tougher.
+If you avoid all notions of EOL dust bunnies, your task at the end of your days here will be tougher.

-Why do we spend our days pretending that we will not get old, never get to our end on Earth, or leave this existence?
+Why do we spend our days pretending that we will not get old, never get to our end on this good Earth?
 I see a direct relationship between denial at the end of life (EOL) and messy closet hygiene.
 Like anything, we need practice for these big milestones.
 Many people do their best NOT to show up for death - anyone's death - even their own.
 They don't visit sick family members; they try not to visit even their own mother at the end because they 'don't want to remember her THAT way'.

 I am saying...this life is practice for our own good end.

 I have seen many family members collude in this EOL denial by multiplying it by THEIR OWN denial.
 Or holding out 'for a miracle' until that dying breath...so there is not time to reconcile, to say goodbye, to forgive the dust bunnies of feud and disconnection which are blocking the door.

 It is the door to a 'good death'.
 (This is not an oxymoron.)